dekuNukem/duckyPad/kit_assembly_guide.md

 ------

-Thanks for purchasing duckuPad!
+Thanks for purchasing duckyPad!
 Here is a short guide on how to put everything together.

 If yours is already assembled, please move on to the [Quick Start Guide](/getting_started.md).